jamulussoftware/jamulus/docs/TRANSLATING.md

 git push --set-upstream origin translate-r3_7_0-german
 ```

-Finally, go to the Github website where it will most likely offer a banner saying there is a recent commit and offering to raise a Pull Request.
+Finally, go to the GitHub website where it will most likely offer a banner saying there is a recent commit and offering to open a pull request.
 Do so.

-#### With Github Desktop
+#### With GitHub Desktop

 Select the current repository as `jamulus`, and the branch that was created above, such as `translate-r3_7_0-german`.